charj/quetie/README.md

 + Success!

 #### Todo
++ How can I run multiple workers? - Not sure how the dev infrasturcure will work here.
++ Log when commands fail - at the moment they will be deleted regardless so I assume success.
 + Add Logger task, for example so I can log an exception and not interrupt api responses.
-+ Email task, twig templating and variables + emogrifier for CSS
++ Email task, twig templating and variables + emogrifier for CSS.
 + Benchmarking, how fast is it?
 + Rethink naming of classes.
 Can it be clearer?